-Every week, this course will take in a different performance at or visit to a different London venue, each chosen for their place in the Theatre & Social Change ecology.
+Every week, this course will take in a different performance at or visit a different London venue, each chosen for their place in the Theatre & Social Change ecology.
 50% of visits will be to see plays/artworks that are themed around social change, while 50% of visits will be to organisations/movements that work in London to promote social change.
-Each visit is followed up with in-class discussion.
+Each visit is followed up with an in-class discussion.
 Assessment for this class is via journal submission.

 Seeing the Change II: Work Placement Rotations (Year 2)

 For this second-year module, you will be placed with a small group (2-3 people) and go through a rotation fo different work placements, spending 1 day a week, for 3-4 weeks each, embedded in a different company/social change organisation.
-Your cohort will both learn about the culture of work in each space, assist with essential skills, and be mentored by a member of the local team.
+Your cohort will learn about the culture of work in each space, assist with essential skills, and be mentored by a member of the local team.
 Assessment for this course will be based on a 5-7 minute presentation about a reflection of your time with one particular organisation.